-Design loads $S_d$ are obtained by multiplying the characteristic loads $S_k$ by a partial factor $\gamma_F$ :
+Design loads S_d are obtained by multiplying the characteristic loads S_k by a partial factor γ_F :

-$$S_d = \gamma_F .
-S_k$$
+$$S_d = \gamma_F \cdot S_k$$

 Design resistances can be obtained from the characteristic resistances using two procedures, detailed in paragraph 7.3, which depend on the type of calculation that is carried out.
+The recommendations used to establish characteristic resistances values for soil and interfaces are provided in chapter 6.
+The values of the partial factors γ_F on the loads are set out in paragraph 7.2.